 What is a Safeguarding Adults Review

-There are three broad circumstances under which the Care Act statutory guidance considers a SAR may take place.
-The guidance makes a distinction between those circumstances where the SAB must or may arrange a SAR.
+There are three broad circumstances under which the Care Act 2014 legislation suggests a Safeguarding Adults Review may take place.
+The legislation makes a distinction between those circumstances where the SAB must or may arrange a SAR.

 The SAB must arrange for there to be a review of a case involving an adult in its area with needs for care and support (whether or not the local authority has been meeting any of those needs) if: